YahiaElTai/becoming-a-frontend-developer/README.md

 ## 7. Team Process

-> This course will help you understand how teams work in tech companies (useful information for interviews).
+> This section will help you understand how teams work in tech companies (useful information for interviews).

 1. 🔵 [Agile Fundamentals: Including Scrum and Kanban - 2022](https://www.udemy.com/course/agile-fundamentals-scrum-kanban-scrumban/)

-## Recommended Youtube Channels
+## Youtube Channels

-> These YouTube channels helps to stay updated with web development in general.
+> These YouTube channels help to stay up to date with web development in general.

 - Fireship
 - Travesy Media